rutuja-palekar/responsive-pages/readme.md

 - Once VS Code is restarted, open the index.html file from the project explorer.
 - Click on the "Go Live" button at the bottom of the VS Code window.
-- Your default web browser will open, displaying the live version of the form.
+- Your default web browser will open, displaying the live version of the project.

 ## Project Structure
-- index.html: HTML structure of the form.
+- html folder: HTML files of the project.
-- index.css: CSS styles for the form.
+- css folder: CSS files of the project.
+- images folder: Image files of the project.